getgrav/grav-learn/pages/08.advanced/01.flex/03.custom-types/01.blueprint/docs.17.md

         website:
 ```

-There are two mandatory sections in the configuration: `data.storage` and `config.admin.list.fields`.
-The first one defines fields displayed inside admin list view.
+There are two mandatory sections in the configuration: `config.data.storage` and `config.admin.list.fields`.
+The latter defines fields displayed inside admin list view.
 Data storage on the other hand defines how the data will be stored.

 ### Config > Data